Editorial by Industrial Quick Search

 Electric transformers have two sets of coils, or windings, linked by a magnetic core of iron, a ferrite compound, or a laminated one wound with copper or enamel coils.
 In an electrical motor, AC voltage is received by a primary coil that produces a magnetic field of voltage that surrounds the conductor.
 The magnetic field activates a secondary conductor coil.
 The transformer changes the voltage of the magnetic field and transfers electrical energy.

-When voltage conversion is completed, energy is transferred to the load center, and the electrical process continues.
-The size and expense of electric transformers is determined by the number of primary windings.
+After voltage conversion, the energy is delivered to the load center, and the electrical cycle progresses.
+The dimensions and cost of electric transformers are influenced by the quantity of primary windings.

 The concept of the transformer owes its existence to the work of Michael Faraday who hypothesized that if magnetism is produced by electricity then electricity can be produced by magnetism.
 It is that conceptualization that stands at the center of how a transformer works.